leylabmpi/StrainVis/README.md

 # SynTrackerVis: a Python-based web application for interactive visual analysis of SynTracker's results

-### Version 1.0.6
+### Version 1.0.7

 ## Overview

 SynTrackerVis is a Python-based web application, designated for visual analyses and interactive exploration of the results obtained by the SynTracker pipeline.

-SynTrackerVis accepts a 'synteny_scores_per_region.csv' file, containing either one reference genome or multiple reference genomes.
+SynTrackerVis accepts a 'synteny_scores_per_region.csv' file, containing either one reference genome or multiple reference genomes (usually, one reference genome per species).
-It presents accordingly analyses for each genome separately and for multiple genomes together.
+It presents accordingly analyses for each species separately and for multiple species together.
-A metadata file (matches to the samples that were previously compared by SynTracker) may also be provided in order to enable a deeper analaysis of SynTracker's redults.
+A metadata file (matches to the samples that were previously compared by SynTracker) may also be provided in order to enable a deeper analysis of SynTracker's results.

 SynTrackerVis allows the user to interactively select the plots that he would like to present and to change visual parameters in each plot.
 It also enables to interactively select the metadata feature by which the samples should be grouped and coloured (for each plot separately).